-To enable open access to the full list of uncertainties identified, PSPs need to ensure that, on completion of their priority setting exercise, uncertainties are published on the JLA website.
+To enable open access to the full list of uncertainties identified, PSPs need to ensure that on completion of their priority setting exercise, all uncertainties are published on the JLA website.

 Uncertainties from patients, carers and clinicians collected via the survey can be numerous.
 The table below shows examples of the number of submissions received from some previous JLA survey respondents:

 |JLA PSP||Number of survey respondents||Number of questions submitted|

 |Diabetes (Type 1)||583||1,141|

 |Life after Stroke||106||548|

 |Sight Loss and Vision||2,220||4,461|

 Uncertainties must be checked and verified as true uncertainties before prioritisation can begin.
 This is one of the most labour-intensive stages of the JLA process and the Steering Group needs to identify how it will be resourced and actioned.
 There is a basic role description for the Information Specialist who performs this task.

 Resources required for this task will vary depending on the number and type of survey submissions returned.
 Uncertainties can sometimes be more detailed than simple research recommendations.
 This phase of data management and checking can be complex and requires data management skills, critical appraisal skills, clinical knowledge and information retrieval skills.

 It is essential to adopt a systematic approach to managing and processing the survey submissions in order to create a list of uncertainties for prioritisation.